Asociatia-Bucurie-In-dar/bucurieindar/messages/privacy/en.md

 Last updated: 2024-03-21

-# Privacy Policy
+# _Privacy Policy_

 ## Introduction

-[Your Charity Name] is committed to protecting your privacy.
+Bucurie în Dar (Gift of Joy) Association is committed to protecting your privacy.
 This policy outlines how we collect, use, protect, and disclose information and data when you use our website.
 We comply with the General Data Protection Regulation (GDPR) and other relevant privacy laws.

 ## Information Collection and Use